IBM Watson Machine Learning Accelerator

 I established rapport with frustrated clients by working as de-facto product manager/support, offering insight on their problems and connecting them with the appropriate tech sales representative.
 This phase of research allowed me to learn about client’s workflows, use cases, teams, and pain points.
 Sessions with clients were noted, recorded, and parsed to gather a unified body of data with quantifiable insights that could be shared and workshopped with the wider team.

 One significant artifact from this phase was a comprehensive, end-to-end user journey map.
 Communication blockers among the product team prevented them from seeing the full breadth of the client experience, which I combatted by compiling detailed documentation explaining approximately 5 client journeys and hosting a workshop to combine the insights into one simplified map (which was later validated by 10 additional clients).
 An individual client's detailed journey map is shown below.

-Design Research Process
+Ongoing Research Process

 After I had established a cadence to the product’s releases and a methodology for prioritizing feature improvements, we were able to make targeted design goals.
 I modified my interview format to show users “exclusive first looks” at lo-fi information architecture diagrams and potential marketing plays.
 I identified the product’s common use cases, compiled client profiles, and created sales playbooks and startup guides.

 At this stage, an additional UX designer was brought on to begin work on the high-priority design needs I had identified and begun to prototype according to user research.
 I was moved onto another AI project.
 The handoff contained approximately a year’s worth of planned feature improvements and sizing for design only, as well as a blue-sky development plan for the product’s ideal trajectory.